LOURC0D3/LOURC0D3.github.io/_posts/2021-8-6-HackCTF RTC write-up.md

 tags: [pwnable, HackCTF, RTC]
 style:
 color:
-description: stack 영역에서 발생하는 취약점을 알아보자.
+description: Let's look at vulnerabilities that occur in the stack area.
 ---

 ## Code Analysis